Seraaron/agora/srd/Challenging Principles.md

 > -   The enemies are considered 'cunning', and will thus always be considered cunning for the purpose of this encounter.
 > -   All members of the council must be persuaded individually, because the law states that a decision can only be passed unanimously.

 Usually the only way to affect the difficulty of a static challenge is to change the circumstances of the test, or to use a better ability or job.
-Sometimes this can be achieved with a slightly altered [[Agenda|agenda]], or by investigating further before committing to a big roll; but very often, you just have to bite the bullet and try your best.
+Sometimes this can be achieved with a slightly altered [[Agenda|agenda]], or by investigating further before committing to a big roll — but very often, you just have to bite the bullet and try your best.

 **The static approach is best utilized for designing simple encounters that involve one-off characters and natural or abandoned places.**